-This new card is a prepaid currency card.
+This card is a prepaid currency card.
 You can “load” multiple currencies onto the card in advance, and then use it at over 1.9 million ATMs displaying the MasterCard Acceptance Mark to access your money quickly and safely.

 You can also pay for goods and services at over 29 million merchants including shops, restaurants, entertainment venues and online) displaying the MasterCard Acceptance Mark.